-- For more information on COVID-19 update and VE measures to ensure the workshop, please click here.
-To stay updated on developments in relation to the International Workshop on HIV Transmission 2020, make sure you are signed up for our newsletter.
+- To stay updated on developments in relation to the International Workshop on HIV Transmission 2020, make sure you are signed up for our newsletter.

 - Registration for HIV Transmission Workshop 2020 is now open.
 Check here for more information.

 - The 2019 meeting materials including the abstract book and presentations are available here.